-Once upon a time, Accountants could just do their 60 hour work weeks absorbed in Excel and hand written ledgers.
+Once upon a time, accountants could just do their 60-hour work weeks absorbed in Excel and handwritten ledgers.
 While for some businesses that’s still the norm, the world is changing – and so are expectations.

-Excel, TechOne, financial statements, tax, CA/CPA qualifications, auditing… the list of technical ability goes on depending on your area of expertise, but what about the other skills?
+Excel, TechOne, financial statements, tax, CA/CPA qualifications, auditing… the list of technical abilities goes on depending on your area of expertise, but what about the other skills?
 The skills that you will need to thrive not only in your next role, but throughout your career.

 If you find yourself wondering what kind of skills are valued in the workplace, beyond the technical skills you need to just do your job day to day, here are the top 3.

 You have probably refined your written communication skills through financial statements and reporting.
-This is a valuable skill, however other forms of communication are equally important.
+This is a valuable skill, however, other forms of communication are equally important.

 You will often speak to clients, or other business areas, who are not as savvy in accounting jargon.
-Sometimes complex problems require complex solutions, but your ability to convey ideas in a way non-technical people will understand ensures everyone is on the same page.
+Sometimes complex problems require complex solutions, but your ability to convey ideas in a way that non-technical people will understand ensures everyone is on the same page.
 Even better, you’re able to tell the story behind the numbers and provide advice at a strategic level.

-Collaboration is key, and requires you to step up your interpersonal skills to work with others, whether it’s your team, executive leadership, clients, or other business areas.
+Collaboration is key and requires you to step up your interpersonal skills to work with others, whether it’s your team, executive leadership, clients, or other business areas.

 By actively listening to others, and sharing your developed knowledge, you can help improve the output of team members while elevating the work you do with clients – which won’t go unnoticed.